When developing for the web, the WebRTC standard provides APIs for accessing

 to retrieve a Media Stream (see below).

-returns a promise that will resolve to a MediaStream
+returns a promise that will resolve to a MediaStream for the matching media

 devices.
-This function takes a single MediaStreamConstraints
+This function takes a single MediaStreamConstraints object that

 specifies the requirements that we have.
 For instance, to simply open the